Akuli/porcupine/README.md

   3.4, the Windows installer needs an "embeddable zip file" from Python's download page.
 They are new in Python 3.5.
-- If you are creating a 64-bit Porcupine installer, be sure to get a 64-bit Python!
+- If you are creating a 64-bit Porcupine installer, be sure to get a 64-bit Python.
 At the time of writing this thing (August 2018), you need to first click "All releases" on the Python website, and then the newest Python, and finally scroll down and click either one of the "Windows x86-64 *something* installer" links.